paulknewton/calculator-words/README.md

 ![words](img/words.png)

-This is written in Python because i) it is an elegant language; and ii) it has good support for Sets and other collections which is what I needed; and iii) I was pretty sure I could get the main algorithm down a really short and concise set of set operations (which I did).
+This is written in Python because i) it is an elegant language; and ii) it has good support for Sets and other collections which is what I needed; and iii) I was pretty sure I could get the main algorithm down to a really short and concise set of set operations (which I did).

 It starts with a dictionary (in the Python sense) of the valid letters that a calculator can reproduce.
 Let's call this our 'calculatorLetters'.
 These are the letters that can be represented by entering digits and rotating the calculator screen: